Managing Medical Media

 Design & Deployment

 Those outputs provided the nuts and bolts for a formal RFP process, to identify a DAM software platform provider.
 The client’s procurement team managed that process, but Aldis remained involved in other aspects of the larger project, laying the groundwork for the eventual deployment and adoption of a DAM solution.
 For example, Aldis helped write the job description for an in-house librarian.
-This person would eventually manage the DAM system — and to this day, they work hand-in-glove with the Aldis team.
+This person would eventually manage the DAM software — and to this day, they work hand-in-glove with the Aldis team.

 “It’s rare for one of our clients to have a trained librarian in-house — and it’s great,” said Siri Raasch, Aldis librarian.
 “We can all nerd out together and communicate in a shorthand that really makes things run efficiently.”